ZiCog/mqtt-free-pascal/README.md

 To build the demo:
 ------------------

+$ cd examples/embeddedApp
-$ fpc simple.pas
+$ ./build

-Running simple.pas out of the box reqires you have access to test.mosquitto.org.
+Running embeddedApp out of the box reqires you have access to test.mosquitto.org.

 TODO
 ----

-1) This uses {$mode delphi} in order to get it to compile under FPC.
-Perhaps should look at removing that and fixing the code accordingly.

-2) Add ping and other features to the demo.